hpmcdona/cheese-app-ci-cd/README.md

-# Cheese App - CI/CD Tutorial
+# Cheese App - CI Tutorial

-In this tutorial we will setup Continuous Integration and Continuous Deployment (CI/CD) for a containerized Python API application.
-We'll learn how to automate code quality checks, testing, and deployment pipelines.
+In this tutorial we will setup Continuous Integration (CI) for a containerized Python API application.
+We'll learn how to automate code quality checks, testing, and build pipelines.

 ## Prerequisites
 * Have Docker installed